Health

 Frequently asked questions

-Mifflin–St Jeor predicts BMR within roughly ±10% for most healthy adults.
-Activity-multiplier-based TDEE has more uncertainty — easily ±15–20% — because real-world activity varies a lot.
-Treat the result as a starting point: pick a target, eat at that level for 2–3 weeks, then adjust based on how your weight actually changes.
+Mifflin–St Jeor predicts BMR within roughly 10 percent for most healthy adults.
+The activity multiplier adds more uncertainty because real-world activity varies a lot.
+Treat the result as a starting point: pick a target, eat at that level for 2 to 3 weeks, then adjust based on how your weight actually changes.

 Related calculators